 I’d love to hear how the Vat increase has impacted both your business and you personally.
 Drop a comment below!

-I have not yet needed to increase my prices as I do not qualify to register as a Vat vendor.
+• I have not increased my selling prices as I am currently not required to register as a Vat vendor.